iconify/iconify/README.md

 -   [Iconify types](./packages/types/) - TypeScript types used by various implementations.
 -   [Iconify core](./packages/core/) - common files used by various implementations.
 -   [React demo](./packages/react-demo/) - demo for React component.
 Run `npm start` to start demo.
+-   [React with API demo](./packages/react-demo-with-api/) - demo for React component that loads icons from Iconify API.
+Run `npm start` to start demo.
 -   [Vue demo](./packages/vue-demo/) - demo for Vue component.
 Run `npm serve` to start demo.
 -   [Svelte demo](./packages/svelte-demo/) - demo for Svelte component.
 Run `npm run dev` to start demo.
 -   [Sapper demo](./packages/sapper-demo/) - demo for Sapper, using Svelte component on the server and in the browser.
 Run `npm run dev` to start the demo.